Learn . Laugh . Eat

 It's summer.
 It's hot.
 Typical daydreams at this time of year might include a sandy beach, a drink with a little umbrella, and an unplanned, unrushed day.
 But according to researchers 'staycations' have become the new answer to the packaged deal abroad- which can often leave you with an overcrowded beach and a watered-down drink instead of the shiny postcard holiday you were dreaming of....
 Read more

-Gallo Pinto refers to the eternal marriage of its ingredients: rice beans, meat or fish, fried plantains a carrot, tomato and cabbage salad.
-As they say rice and beans go together like a horse and carriage!
+Gallo Pinto refers to the eternal marriage of its ingredients: rice beans, meat or fish, fried plantains, carrot, tomato and cabbage salad.
 The idea is for the dish to burst with bright colours and delicious flavours.
 So here it is, our take on this dish: Spring Rolls filled with bean rice and beef.
 Enjoy!

 We first laid eyes on blogger and supper club host The Boy Who Ate the World aka, Guan Chua, last year during his tv debut as chef contestant on Channel 4's programme The Taste, led by wellknown chefs Nigella Lawson, Anthony Bourdain, and Ludovic Lefebvre.
 After earning the respect of hard-to-please Bourdain, with his impecable understanding of Malaysian flavours and techniques (his home cuisine), we knew this rising star was one to keep our eye on!...
 Read more